StatistikStadtZuerich/sszvis/docs/guides/accessibility.md

 </script>
 ```

 The following shows an example with accessible descriptions built-in.
-While this is meant to be consumed by screenreaders, some browsers will show a small tooltip on hover if the mouse is kept still.
+While this is meant to be consumed by screen readers, some browsers will show a small tooltip on hover if the mouse is kept still.

 ```project
 {